AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

 .. note::

-   By setting ``integrator.use_number_densities=1``, number densities will be integrated intead of mass fractions.
+   By setting ``integrator.use_number_densities=1``, number densities will be integrated instead of mass fractions.
 This makes the system:

    .. math::
       \frac{dn_k}{dt} = \dot{\omega}_k(\rho,n_k,T)